openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.moveMissionToFront

-moveMissionToFront(missionId: number, options: StartOptions, callback: AsyncCallback&lt;void&gt;): void;
+moveMissionToFront(missionId: number, options: StartOptions, callback: AsyncCallback&lt;void&gt;): void

 Switches a given mission to the foreground, with the startup parameters for the switching specified.
 This API uses an asynchronous callback to return the result.